vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Labeling_RGB.md

 ![Eliot npz in single-channel vs rgb viewing modes](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/single_channel_to_rgb.png)

 If you want to switch back, just remove the `?rgb=True` flag from the url.
 Your project labels will be maintained across these two viewing options.

+## File specifications
+Raw images should be in the shape (frames, rows, cols, channels) to work properly with DeepCell Label.
+Up to six channels can be displayed concurrently by the multi-channel viewing mode.
+The order of the channels in the raw image will determine their color; the first channel of the image will be displayed as red, the second as green, then blue, then cyan, magenta, and yellow in that order.

 ## Differences when viewing files
 Label overlays, no channel switching, no brightness inversion